 Whitehouse Farm development

-Initially rebuilding the existing farmhouse, the proposals approved, the surveyors report condemned the building, and so a new building had to replace this.
-Finding an opportunity here, we gained planning permission to double the size of the original farm house, and move it back from the road, adding a 3 bay garage block to give some distance and buffer the main house from the road beyond.
+With proposals approved to extend the current Farmhouse, the surveyors report condemned the building.
+Looking at this as an opportunity, we gained planning permission to double the size of the original farm house, and move it back from the road, adding a 3 bay garage to act as a buffer from the main house and the road beyond.

 Rebuilding also gave the added advantage to add environemental features to the build, to really bring the fabric up to date, whilst still maintaining the feel of the original country farm house.